dthdyver/ebs_bckup/README.md

 - `stack_prefix`     - Prefix for resource generation.
 Default is `ebs_bckup`
 - `cron_expression`  - Cron expression for CloudWatch events.
 Default is `"22 1 * * ? *"`
 - `regions`          - List of regions in which the Lambda function should run.
 Requires at least one entry (eg. `["eu-west-1", "us-west-1"]`)
+- `windows_managed`  - Set to `true` if you are running Terraform in a Windows environment

 ## Outputs
 Default outputs are `aws_iam_role_arn` with the value of the created IAM role for the Lambda function and the `lambda_function_name`